 Barbara Barnett is available to speak at meetings and conferences large and small.
-Her 2017 speaking engagements have included:
+Book now for summer and fall 2018!

-- Adult Reader Advisory Round Table ARRTCon for Northern Illinois Librarians (Keynote)
+- 2017 Keynote Address: Adult Reader Advisory Round Table ARRTCon for Northern Illinois Librarians

 Her topics range from the craft of writing to the nuts and bolts of social media, from classical literature to pop culture: